 Convert certificate formats

-The HTTPS feature supports only certificates that are in PEM format.
-If your certificates are not in PEM format, you must convert them into the PEM format.
+The HTTPS feature supports only certificates that are in the PEM format.
+If your certificates are not in the PEM format, you need to convert the certificates into the PEM format.
 We recommend that you use OpenSSL to convert certificate formats.
-This section describes how to convert certificates into the PEM format.
+The following section describes how to convert certificates to the PEM format:

 Note

-• The CRT file extension is short for certificate.
-The certificate may be in PEM or Distinguished Encoding Rules (DER) format.
-Before you convert the format of a certificate, check whether the certificate needs to be converted into other formats.
+• The CRT file name extension is short for certificate.
+The certificate may be in the PEM or Distinguished Encoding Rules (DER) format.
+Before you convert the format of a certificate, check whether you need to convert the certificate into other formats.

 • PEM is a text format.
 It starts with " -----BEGIN ***-----" and ends with "-----END ***-----".
-The content between these lines is encoded in Base64.
-Both the certificate and private key can be saved in this format.
+The content between these lines is Base64-encoded.
+The certificate and the private key can be saved in this format.
 To distinguish a certificate from a private key, the extension of a private key file that is in PEM format is .key.

-• Convert a certificate from DER to PEM
+• Convert a certificate format from DER to PEM

-The DER format is typically used for Java.
+In most cases, the DER format is used for Java.

 • Convert the certificate format: